antonyTheRiskTaker/codecademy-blackjack/README.md

 ### `getDeck()`
-It returns a list of 52 cards, each of them in the form of a tuple that has a value/rank (i.e. Ace, 2 - 10, Joker, Queen and King) and its suit (Club, Diamond, Heart and Spade).
+It returns a list of 52 cards, each of them in the form of a tuple that has a rank (i.e. ace, number cards from 2 to 10 inclusive, joker, queen and king) and its suit (club, diamond, heart and spade).
 Both values are strings.
 To make sure the deck is shuffled, `shuffle()` from the random module is used on the deck before returning it.

 ### `getHandValue()`
 It takes in either a player's or a dealer's hand and returns the aggregated